gautam-dev-maker/esp32_usb_repeater/README.md

 <!-- Debugging -->
 ## Method used for debugging:
 * The wireshark files generated for the USBIP connection between the esp32s2 and the PC were compared to the wireshark files generated for the USBIP connection between two computers.
+The TCP capture is uploaded in the test folder.

 <!-- Explaining the code -->